A Fast Globally Linearly Convergent Algorithm for the Computation of Wasserstein Barycenters: Numerical Experiments

+where $\mathrm{mod}(k,\,50)$ denotes the remainder after division of $k$ by $50$.
 Note that the value of $\beta$ is adjusted based on the primal and dual information.
 As observed from our experiments, this updating strategy can efficiently balance the convergence of the primal and dual variables, and improve the convergence speed of our algorithm.

 Computing all the above residuals is expensive.
 Thus, in our implementations, we only compute them and check the termination criteria at every 50 iterations.
 In addition, we initialize the sGS-ADMM at origin and choose the dual step-size $\tau$ to be 1.618.